Undergraduate Intern Programs

 interns-2 Intern and mentor discussion

-National Great Rivers has been fortunate to receive funding for our internship program from several sources, including the Illinois Environmental Protection Agency, The Monticello Foundation, The National Science Foundation Research Experience for Undergraduates program and the Maxwell-Hanrahan Foundation.
+National Great Rivers has been fortunate to receive funding for our internship program from several sources, including the Illinois Environmental Protection Agency, The Monticello Foundation and the Maxwell-Hanrahan Foundation.

 Contact